Geometry of multidimensional Farey summation algorithm and frieze patterns: Farey tessellation and related algorithms

 \begin{remark} Note that the values of the above matrix are exactly elements of the frieze pattern corresponding to the triangulated polygon.
 The $-1$ occurs precisely when the initial vertex and pennant of the $(i,j)$-th slice are on the same mast.
 This is explained by the difference between our ordering of vertices and the ordering in the classical correspondence between triangulated polygons and frieze patterns (see, for example,~\cite{moriergenoud2019}). \end{remark}

 In the three-dimensional case we define the Ptolemy relation for pairs of nice triangles (the faces on the boundary of the prismatic diagram).

 \begin{definition} Consider an ordered pair of nice triangles $V=v_1v_2v_3$ and $W=w_1w_2w_3$ not connected by a yard: $V$ is ordered clockwise and $W$ is ordered counter-clockwise.
-Then the \textit{Ptolemy constant} for the pair $(V,W)$ is $\det(\lambda(v_i,w_j))$.
-Denote it by $P(V,W)$. \end{definition} \begin{definition} We label the vertices of the prismatic diagram in the following way: for the exponential LR sequence $(a_1,\ldots,a_n)$ we label the vertices on the masts by $v_{i,j}$, where $0\leq j< a_i$, and $v_{i,j}$ denotes the $j$-th vertex on mast segment associated to $a_i$ (as in Definition~\ref{farey continued fractions}).
+Let $\Lambda(v_i,w_j)$ denote the $3\times3$ matrix of lambda lengths $\lambda(v_j,w_j)$.
+Then the \textit{Ptolemy constant} for the pair $(V,W)$ is $\det(\Lambda(v_i,w_j))$.
+Denote it by $P(V,W)$. \end{definition} \begin{definition} We label the vertices of the prismatic diagram in the following way: for the exponential LR sequence $(a_1,\ldots,a_n)$ we label the vertices on the masts by $v_{i,j}$, where $0\leq j< a_i$, and $v_{i,j}$ denotes the $j$-th vertex on the mast segment associated to $a_i$ (as in Definition~\ref{farey continued fractions}).

 \end{definition}